 If you have been arrested with a DWI in New York, are you required to take a chemical test?
 Although technically you don’t, refusal to do so will have severe consequences due to the state’s “implied consent” laws.

-What is Implied Consent?
+What is New York's Implied Consent Law?

 Refusing a chemical test for the first time results in your driver’s license automatically being suspended for a year and a $500 fine.
 If it is your second or subsequent offense, or it is your first time refusing a chemical test but you have been convicted of a DWI within the past five years, your driver’s license can be suspended for up to 18 months and you must pay a fine of $750.
-Your driver’s license can be permanently revoked if you refuse testing and—within the past four years—you’ve had two refusals, two DWI convictions, or one of each.